 Using CBD To Help Veterans With PTSD

 CBD is a non-psychoactive cannabinoid that is found in the stalks, flowers and seeds of cannabis plants.
-Although CBD has not been approved by the FDA as a treatment for PTSD, several studies have shown that the cannabinoid has therapeutic benefits for these problems.
+Although CBD has not been approved by the FDA as a therapeutic aid for PTSD, several studies have shown that the cannabinoid has therapeutic benefits for these problems.
 CBD has also shown its ability to reduce cognitive impairment, anxiety, and discomfort among individuals that have social phobia.
 That’s because it is capable of interacting with the 5-HT1A receptors in the central nervous system.

 How CBD Affects Veterans With PTSD

 Studies have shown that anandamide levels are essentially lower among individuals that suffer from PTSD.
 Anandamide refers to the inner human cannabis.
 As such, CBD is used to deal with the anandamide shortage among PTSD sufferers.
-When these receptor sites are filled up with CBD, they play a very crucial therapeutic role in PTSD treatment while relieving patients from memory problems.
+When these receptor sites are filled up with CBD, they play a very crucial therapeutic role in PTSD therapeutic aid while relieving patients from memory problems.